LAST UPDATED: January 26th, 2022

 If you're unsure about whether All Access will keep you happy, not to worry.
 They've been generous with their free trial length and give you 30 days of listening at no cost.
 Plenty of time to decide whether their track selection, sound quality, and customer support fit your needs.

-Despite its satisfactory free trial period
+Despite its satisfactory free trial period length,

 there's no denying the disappointment that All Access lacks a free streaming plan.
 While Google provides so many other services for free, they've chosen to fund their streaming through subscriptions rather than sponsor ads.
 True, you get to listen without the hassle of commercials.
 But for users who can't or won't pay for a subscription, All Access isn't so appealing.